graphcore/examples/applications/tensorflow/autoencoder/README.md

 ### Dataset

-The autoencoder model uses the Netflix Prize training dataset, as shown below:
+The autoencoder model uses the Netflix Prize training dataset, as shown below.
+Please note that the dataset can be downloaded separately from this web page: [Netflix Prize Data Set](https://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a).
+If the path to training data file is not specified, random data generated on the host will be used by the scripts.

 |      | Full | 3 months | 6 months | 1 year |
 | ---- | ---- | -------- | -------- | ------ |